 The Ecological Gardener Program

 A practical apprenticeship focused on providing a diversity of food year round for the school.
 Decisions are made based on careful observation of soils, microclimate, light, weather, our own eating habits and the ecology of each food plant.
 Ecological Gardeners will be mostly in our organic garden in Coquille, and in the Center's kitchen.
-At the School we will be expanding the quarter acre garden, pioneering cultivation on land which has never before been dug; we'll test a wide variety of edible and display plants, both herbaceous and hardwooded.
+We will work the quarter acre garden, pioneering cultivation on land which has never before been dug; we'll test a wide variety of edible and display plants, both herbaceous and hardwooded.
 Ianto has gardened in the western Oregon since 1973, breeding locally suited varieties and adjusting to local soils and microclimates.
 We grow many unusual vegetables and fruits not normally seen here, such as citrus, guavas, oca, yacon, mashua, etc. Apprentices will be involved in every stage, from cultivation to seed to table, including saving seed, propagation, crop storage, drainage, irrigation, soil amendment, garden structures and the experimental design of food polycultures.
-Your work will be with Ianto mostly, though you will need to be resourceful and self-motivated for the periods he's out of the country.
+We will all camp onsite during the season and your work will be with Ianto mostly, though you will need to be resourceful and self-motivated for the periods he's out of the country and teaching elsewhere.
 Gardens need constant attention and vigilance.
 We will take only two or three Ecological Gardeners but you have a support team.
 Building and other workshops held at the Center will be open at halfprice or trade.
 Read everything you can find on ecological gardening; you'll have to hunt, most of it's buried.
 Specifically, we recommend:

 - Growing Food West of the Cascades.
 Steve Solomon, 1981.
 Sasquatch Books.
 Probably the best bioregional gardening book in N. America.
 Buy this one.